shanqiang-sq/jstream/README.md

-# Table-Computing
+# JStream

-Welcome to the Table-Computing GitHub.
+Welcome to the JStream GitHub.

-Table-Computing (Simplified as TC) is a distributed light weighted, high performance and low latency stream processing and data analysis framework.
+JStream is a distributed light weighted, high performance and low latency stream processing and data analysis framework.
 Relational operation, simple to use, write less and do more.
-From our using experience TC can achieve milliseconds latency and 10+ times faster than Flink for complicated use cases.
+From our using experience JStream can achieve milliseconds latency and 10+ times faster than Flink for complicated use cases.
-For the same streaming task we use TC achieved 10+ times computing resource saving.
+For the same streaming task we use JStream achieved 10+ times computing resource saving.

 ## Why we develop this framework
 Relational operation is an effective tool to process and analyze data, SQL is a widely used implementation of relational operation.
 But SQL is not Turing-compete, we need UDF/Stored-procedure/UDAF/UDTF etc. to solve complicated business scenario.
 If we need complicated WHERE criteria, JOIN criteria, a new Scalar Function, Transform Function, Aggregation Function, Window Function etc. we cannot use SQL easily do this.
-SQL is also not very efficient for complicated case, whether SQL can high-powered execute depend on the SQL plan optimizer has optimized the use case which we are using in the complicated business scenario.
+SQL is also not very efficient for complicated case, whether SQL can high-powered execute depend on if the SQL plan optimizer has optimized that use case which we are using in the complicated business scenario.
 But more complicated scenario more difficult to guarantee every SQL use case had been optimized by the optimizer.
 Besides SQL that we can also use Flink DataStream/DataSet but we need very long code to implement a complex data processing task and we also need to design the Execution-graph this is a complex art we need compound the operator or disjoint them then observe whether the adjusted graph is more efficient